codetree/html-pipeline-issue_references/README.md

 ```

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `bundle install` to install dependencies.

 To install this gem onto your local machine, run `bundle exec rake install`.

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Testing
+Before beginning testing, be sure to run `bundle install && npm install`
+Ruby unit tests can be run with `bundle exec rake test`.

 ## Contributing